 The first thing you should do is ask anyone in the parking lot if they saw who hit your car and if they saw the license plate number.
 Take their names, phone numbers and the license plate information if they have it.
 Even if any witnesses didn’t get the license plate number, take down their names and phone numbers anyway.

 The next thing you should do is visit a collision reporting center, regardless of the extent of the damage to your vehicle.
 Provide the representatives there with all the information you’ve gathered, as well as the names and numbers of any witnesses.
 They will give you a report number.
 Reporting the damage to the police is very important if you are going to be making a claim.

-Some insurance companies require that any “hit and run” damage be reported to the police within 24 hours for the claim to be considered a hit and run and thus a “not at fault” accident.
+Some insurance companies in Ontario require that any “hit and run” damage be reported to the police within 24 hours for the claim to be considered a hit and run and thus a “not at fault” accident.
 Otherwise the claim may be considered a chargeable loss.